xlladdins/xll/README.md

 ### Uncalced

-Functions that are declared `.Uncalced()` have a limited ability to call command equivalents.
+Functions that are declared `.Uncalced()` have a limited ability to call command equivalents/macros.
+In general, add-in functions cannot have side-effects.
+They can only call Excel with function numbers starting with `xlf` (_f_unctions) and are forbidden to call Excel with function numbers starting with `xlc` (_c_ommand equivalents, also known as ma_c_ros).
+Excel was doing functional programming long before it became the latest rage.